 One Earth Project

-Sophia Bartolini is the mind, body, and spirit that has brought the One Earth Project to life.
+Sophia Lee is the mind, body, and spirit that has brought the One Earth Project to life.
 She is a female filmmaker, with a mission to empower women by giving them a platform to share their stories on a global scale.
 Through her work, she aims to spread important messages that will create a positive impact on both the planet and humankind.

 In 2021, she became the youngest international yoga teacher.
 In 2023, she received the Congressional Youth Award Gold Medal (the Congress’s highest honor for youth leaders) for her volunteer work and expeditions.
 In 2024, she is now going for the World Record for the Youngest and Fastest to travel to all countries in the world as part of the One Earth Project campaign.